dsccommunity/DFSDsc/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thanks for submitting a Pull Request (PR) to this project.
 Your contribution to this project is greatly appreciated!

-Please prefix the PR title with the resource name, i.e. 'DFSDscNamespaceFolder: My short description' If this is a breaking change, then also prefix the PR title with 'BREAKING CHANGE:', i.e. 'BREAKING CHANGE: DFSDscNamespaceFolder: My short description'
+Please prefix the PR title with the resource name, i.e. 'DFSNamespaceFolder: My short description' If this is a breaking change, then also prefix the PR title with 'BREAKING CHANGE:', i.e. 'BREAKING CHANGE: DFSNamespaceFolder: My short description'

 To aid community reviewers in reviewing and merging your PR, please take the time to run through the below checklist.
 Change to [x] for each task in the task list that applies to this PR.